Dream of:06 October 1996 "From Manure To Art"

 As we walked around to the back of the barn, I pointed out to him a large swampy area which was filled with black mud and manure.
 I also pointed out some large rocks which passed in a line through the black muck, and admonished him to be sure to stay on the rocks and not to step off from them.
 I then walked out ahead of the fellow, across the bogey area, to the other side.
 When I reached firm ground and turned back around to look at Rush, I saw that he was following me, but that he had completely disregarded my directions, and instead of staying on the rocks, he was blithely marching right through the manure.
-He didn't have a problem at first, and was able to proceed without difficulty.
-But suddenly he stepped into the wrong place and right before my eyes he sunk all the way up to his waist in the fetid mess.
+He did not have a problem at first, and was able to proceed without difficulty, but suddenly he stepped into the wrong place and right before my eyes he sunk all the way up to his waist in the fetid mess.
 Then to make matters worse, in his struggle to free himself, he fell over onto his side, so that only his head was still above the mud and manure.
-He was obviously holding his upper body up with his hand, which had found firm land about a meter below the surface.
-But he couldn't push himself up.
+He was obviously holding his upper body up with his hand, which had found firm land about a meter below the surface, but he could not push himself up.
 The only thing he could do was to push himself along through the mess, barely holding his body above the surface, until he reached the edge.